-Tom Sullivan, President, was going to be an engineer, until halfway through engineering school when he succumbed to a fascination with language and literature.
+Tom Sullivan, Treasurer, was going to be an engineer, until halfway through engineering school when he succumbed to a fascination with language and literature.
 It eventually enlarged into a BA in English literature, which then metastasized into work as a copywriter and proofreader.
 To cope with these developments, Tom wrote about William Blake and aesthetic theory in his master’s thesis.
 After a stint in Mongolia with the US Peace Corps, Tom returned to Kansas City and went into business in 2011 as Sullivan Wordsmithing.
 Tom specializes in academic and technical editing and working with ESL authors.
 In more than a decade of working with words, Tom has engaged topics from engineering and computer science to theatre criticism and philosophy.
 He has worked on book manuscripts, theses and dissertations, academic journals, web copy, advertising copy, marketing materials, and more.
 Tom is a member of the Editorial Freelancers Association.
 Visit sullivanwordsmithing.com to see more of Tom’s work.